exteranto/exteranto.github.io/articles/your-first-exteranto.md

 You will see an entry for 'Browser Extension 0.0.1' listed (the extension name and version are specified in `manifest.json`).
-Click the link to the 'background page' and a console window will open diplaying the Exteranto welcome message.
+Click the link to the 'background page' and a console window will open displaying the Exteranto welcome message.

 ### Outline